-Sopranos actress accuses Weinstein of rape
+Sopranos actress says Weinstein raped her

 Italian-American actress Annabella Sciorra, who starred in US TV series The Sopranos, has accused disgraced producer Harvey Weinstein of rape.

-She told The New Yorker that Weinstein forced his way into her into her New York flat and assaulted her in 1992.
+She told The New Yorker that Weinstein forced his way into her New York apartment and assaulted her in 1992.

 She alleges that he sexually harassed her in the subsequent years.
 In the article actress Daryl Hannah also says she was harassed by Weinstein.